The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 As of the time of writing this tutorial, I have multiple formal academic matters in the works (a conference presentation, a peer reviewed journal piece, and various classroom activities in the Greek class that I am teaching) about the world-class open source historical multiplayer real-time strategy warfare game 0 A.D.
 Aside from needing 0 A.D. for my work, I also rely on it for relaxation.

-In OpenBSD -current, installation of the most recent version of 0 A.D. is this easy:
+In OpenBSD, installation of 0 A.D. is this easy:

 pkg_add 0ad